 Every traveler needs their own passport (yes that includes one day old infants).
 If you are traveling on a U.S., Canadian or European Union Passport you do not have to apply for a visa in advance.

-Currently (2019) Costa Rica requires that most visitors (see list of countries) hold a passport valid for one day – on the day they arrive.
-There are lots of outdated articles on the internet because historically immigration has required passports to be valid for periods varying from 30 days to six months.
+For travel in 2023 or 2024 Costa Rica requires that most visitors (see list of countries) hold a passport valid for one day – on the day they arrive.
+There are lots of outdated articles on the internet because historically immigration has required passports to be valid for periods varying from 30 days to six months but the law in Costa Rica is currently one day.

-Even though it’s technically possible it would be just plain stupid to travel on a passport that expired the day after you arrive.
-Your tourist entry stamp is only valid as long as your passport is valid and you wouldn’t be allowed back into your home country on an expired passport…but theoretically Costa Rican immigration will let you do it if you want to…
+Even though it’s technically possible it would be just plain stupid to travel on a passport that expired the day after you arrive but theoretically Costa Rican immigration will let you do it if you want to…

 We typically renew our passports at least 90 days before they expire and if your passport is good for at least three months you’ll avoid potential problems.

 If you’re leaving by bus, taxi or ox cart you will need some way to prove it.
 The authorities want to know that you’re not planning on moving to Costa Rica permanently without the appropriate residency status.

 For years enforcement was actually very rare but it did happen occasionally.
 In early 2018 Costa Rican immigration suddenly decided it was important but fortunately our airline was aware and the gate agent in Denver printed return tickets for everyone as we boarded our flight.
 On arrival the immigration officers checked the first few printouts but once they realized that everyone was prepared they stopped looking.